antonkaplanM/DeployAssist/Technical Documentation/Expiration-Monitor-Feature.md

 - ✅ Database caching for fast performance
 - ✅ Grouped by account and PS record
 - ✅ Detailed modal with product breakdown
+- ✅ Direct navigation to Provisioning Monitor for PS records

 ## Database Tables